 Several years ago I was introduced to these by a group of Japanese plantsmen who came over to the nursery to look at our Hellebores.
-As is customary they brought with them gifts… in this case some beautiful varieties of Saxifraga fortunei.
+As is customary they brought with them gifts, and in this case those gifts were some beautiful varieties of Saxifraga fortunei.
 So that was it – the obsession had started!

 Over the years we have been slowly building up our collection and hopefully we will have enough to sell in 2017.

 So here goes… this is why I love them so much.